-Outside of instances of clear aggregation, a determination of what constitutes a single program versus separate works requires a fact intensive legal analysis of the work in question, which is beyond the scope of this post.
+Outside of clear aggregation, determining what constitutes a single program versus separate works requires a fact-intensive legal analysis of the work in question, which is beyond the scope of this post.
 What is helpful for you to know is that if you are considering using code under a strong copyleft license and will be distributing your work you should consider the implications and seek guidance early on in the development cycle.

 License compatibility for strong copyleft open source software licenses